Azerbaijani nationality law: Loss of nationality

 Azerbaijani are allowed to renounce their nationality, provided that comply with registration processes.
 The government may oppose if the applicant has outstanding civic obligations to the state, persons, or legal entities, or is involved in a criminal proceeding.
 Nationals can be denaturalized for obtaining other nationality; for serving in the government administration or armed services of a foreign country; for committing crimes against the state or state security; for actions related to religious extremism or terrorism including recruitment; or for fraud, misrepresentation, or concealment in acquiring nationality.
 Loss of nationality involves a legal proceeding in Azerbaijan, rather than being a process of the operation of law.
 Persons who have previously lost their Azerbaijani nationality may repatriate as long as they meet the requirements to naturalize.

 Dual nationality

-Azerbaijan does not recognize dual nationality and it can be grounds for criminal prosecution.
+Azerbaijan does not recognize dual nationality and it used to constitute grounds for criminal prosecution.
 Persons who acquire another nationality are required to notify the authorities within thirty days or risk denaturalization and/or payment of fines under the Criminal Code.
+However, the criminal liability was abolished in 2020.